De-Biasing The Lasso With Degrees-of-Freedom Adjustment: Abstract

 \section{Abstract}

-This paper studies schemes to de-bias the Lasso in sparse linear regression where the goal is to estimate and construct confidence intervals for a low-dimensional projection of the unknown coefficient vector in a preconceived direction $\ba_0$.
-We assume that the design matrix has iid Gaussian rows with covariance matrix $\bSigma$.
-Our analysis reveals that previously analyzed propositions to de-bias the Lasso require a modification in order to enjoy asymptotic efficiency in a full range of the level of sparsity.
+This paper studies schemes to de-bias the Lasso in sparse linear regression {with Gaussian design} where the goal is to estimate and construct confidence intervals for a low-dimensional projection of the unknown coefficient vector in a preconceived direction $\ba_0$.
+Our analysis reveals that previously analyzed propositions to de-bias the Lasso require a modification in order to enjoy nominal coverage and asymptotic efficiency in a full range of the level of sparsity.
 This modification takes the form of a degrees-of-freedom adjustment that accounts for the dimension of the model selected by the Lasso.

-Let $s_0$ denote the number of nonzero coefficients of the true coefficient vector.
-If $\bSigma$ is known and the ideal score vector proportional to $\bX\bSigma^{-1}\ba_0$ is used, the unadjusted de-biasing schemes proposed in previous studies enjoys efficiency if $s_0 \lll n^{2/3}$, up to logarithmic factors.
-However, if $s_0 \ggg n^{2/3}$, the unadjusted scheme cannot be efficient in certain directions $\ba_0$.
-In the latter regime, it is necessary to modify existing procedures by an adjustment that accounts for the degrees-of-freedom of the Lasso.
-The proposed degrees-of-freedom adjustment grants asymptotic efficiency for any direction $\ba_0$.
-This holds under a Sparse Riecz Condition on the covariance matrix $\bSigma$ and the sample size requirement $s_0/p\to 0$ and $s_0\log(p/s_0)/n \to 0$.
+The degrees-of-freedom adjustment (a) preserves the success of de-biasing methodologies in regimes where previous proposals were successful, and (b) repairs the nominal coverage and provides efficiency in regimes where previous proposals produce spurious inferences and provably fail to achieve the nominal coverage.
+Hence our theoretical and simulation results call for the implementation of this degrees-of-freedom adjustment in de-biasing methodologies.